 The groin area is where the legs meet the belly.
 The skin in that area folds over to make a crease.
 Moisture in that crease can lead to an infection.
-Wash and dry the groin daily.
-This can help to avoid an infection.
+Wash and dry the groin daily to avoid an infection.

 Signs of Infection